FAQs on blood plasma

 Is it safe to donate plasma?

 Yes!
 There’s no super strength needed to donate plasma.
 Each certified plasma donation center is sterile and operated by trained medical professionals to make sure that plasma donors donate safely.
+Read more on the myth that donating plasma is bad for you, among other misconceptions.

 How often can I donate plasma?